 Specifically, the Consultant(s) will be expected to undertake specific tasks that will include but not limited to:

-c) Regularly communicate progress to the Deputy National Director – HFHU,
+- Regularly communicate progress to the Deputy National Director – HFHU,

-d) Produce deliverables in accordance with the requirements and time frames of these Terms of Reference,
+- Produce deliverables in accordance with the requirements and time frames of these Terms of Reference,

-i) Submit a Draft Report within the agreed time frame, and
+- Submit a Draft Report within the agreed time frame, and

+The raw data, (field notes for in-depth interviews) and data collection tools used in the Evaluation will be submitted together with the Final Report.
+A simple inventory of materials handed over will be part of the record.
 It should be noted that all the materials, used in data collection, including the Final Report, will be property of HFHU and cannot be shared, reproduced, or presented in any other forum without express permission from the HFHU National Director.
 The other attendant laws regarding HFHU’s Data Management/Protection will also apply.

 The consultant will be required to demonstrate:

-f) Excellent written and verbal communication skills, and
+- Excellent written and verbal communication skills,

-(ii).
-Inception Meeting 9th February 2018
+- Inception Meeting 22nd March 2018

-(iii).
-Data Collection 16th February 2018
+- Data Collection 23rd March 2018

-(v).
-Submission of Draft Report 28th February 2018
+- Submission of Draft Report 13th April 2018

 The Consultant(s) will work under supervision of the Deputy National Director – HFHU.